Styled Components vs CSS Modules

 Despite these differences, both Styled Components and CSS Modules aim to address the same problems: style cascading, atomicity, and reusability.

-Ultimately all tech choices should come down to the individual project requirements.
-With this in mind, consider caisy, a high-performing headless CMS built for developers and agency workflows.
+With this in mind, we'd like to invite you to consider adding caisy to your tech stack.
+Caisy is a high-performing headless CMS built for developers and agency workflows.
 With caisy, you'll have a flexible and scalable system that successfully utilizes components, documents, and templates.
-The platform is built to support popular web frameworks such as Next.js, Nuxt, Svelte, and Astro, allowing a seamless and efficient development process.
+The platform is built to support popular web frameworks such as Next.js, Nuxt, Svelte, and Astro.

 caisy aligns perfectly with the need for a sleek, fast, and friendly interface that supports complex designs.
-If the journey of development has taught us anything, it is the constant need for adaptability and the right toolset. caisy mirrors these principles in its functionality, making it a compelling choice regardless of your chosen CSS styling approach.
+If the journey of development has taught us anything, it is the constant need for adaptability and the right toolset.
+The CMS mirrors these principles in its functionality, making it a compelling choice regardless of your chosen CSS styling approach.

-So why wait?
-Create your free account with caisy today!
 Explore how flexible and adaptable it is to your development approach, be it Styled-Components, CSS Modules, or another styling method.
 Your ideal CMS tool is just a few clicks away.

 Ready For A New Standard?